-Blue Moon Villas – Popular and secluded, but not too isolated, with tasteful Balinese décor.
+Blue Moon Villas Resort – Popular and secluded, but not too isolated, with tasteful Balinese décor.

-The spacious villas feature enchanting Balinese touches, as well as an extensive balcony facing the sea.
+The spacious villas feature enchanting Balinese touches as well as extensive balconies facing the sea.
 Pleasingly not huddled together, they overlook an infinity pool that is surrounded by palm trees and has edges that somehow blend into the azure horizon.
-The cheaper rooms layered up the hill on the other side of the road also offer superb views, while the café is breezy, popular, and lined with comfy cushions.
-There are a few eateries nearby, and steps just down the road lead to a beach, which is typical of Amed: scenic but rocky, with superb snorkeling just offshore.
+The cheaper rooms layered up the hill on the other side of the road also offer superb views, and the café is breezy, popular, and lined with comfy cushions.
+There are a few eateries nearby, and steps just down the road lead to a beach which is typical of Amed: scenic but rocky, with superb snorkeling just offshore.

 - Area: The hotel spreads along both sides of the road, with rooms climbing up the hill and villas on the clifftop facing the sea.
 A few classy eateries nearby, but in a less developed region.